What is AMT?

 The easy-to-understand investment platform’s design gives access to investors at any time and from any location.
 This allows you to use the powerful automation tools 24 hours per day.
 Using the platform helps to save you time by using automatic reinvestment of your dividends and dynamic rebalancing.
 These features help to keep your portfolio in line with your financial goals at all times.
 When you invest with M1 Finance, you will find powerful technology that simplifies the investing.
 This allows you to build wealth effortlessly.
-Get started today by opening your account or to learn more about M1 Finance and saving on your taxes, call us at 888.714.6674.

 Tax and Legal Advice Disclaimer.
 M1 Finance and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.